 If you lose your phone, you must follow the instructions above to remove your ID.

-Your US Driver's License and State ID are considered private passes.
+Your US Driver's License or State ID are considered private passes.
 Learn more about private passes.

 Search